-The footballers from the Nigerian team have been making us really proud recently.
-One of the most talented Nigerian players is the forward Ahmed Musa, who has scored a huge number of goals for his club and national team.
-If you enjoy watching this footballer play and defend the honor of Nigeria on the pitch, you will probably also be interested in the brand new exciting facts about his life and career.
-Read the Ahmed Musa biography and learn the unknown information about your favourite player!
+Footballers from the Nigerian national team have been making us really proud over the years.
+One of the most talented Nigerian players is the forward Ahmed Musa, who has scored a huge number of goals for his club and the national team.
+If you enjoy watching this footballer play and defend Nigeria's honour on the pitch, you will probably also be interested in learning exciting facts about his life and career.
+Read this Ahmed Musa biography and learn interesting facts about your favourite player!

-The actual age of Ahmed Musa currently is 26 years, which is just the golden age for professional football players.
-According to Wikipedia, his birthday is on October 14th, 1992.
-His birthplace was Jos, Plateau State.
+His actual age is 28 years (as of 2020), which is just the golden age for professional soccer players.
+He was born on October 14th, 1992 in Jos, Plateau State.

 Ahmed Musa father

-The father of this famous footballer was Alhaji Musa.
-Even though the father of Ahmed Musa passed away when he was a young boy, the memory of him still lives on, as his famous son remembers him interviews.
+His father's name was Alhaji Musa.
+Even though Alhaji passed away when he was a young boy, his memory still lives on, as his famous son remembers him in interviews.
 He says that he would like for his dad to see him play, score goals and win trophies.